75 Must Know Nautical Terms

 70. Trim

-The term trim refers to the adjustments made to the sail which are aimed at maximizing its efficiency.
-Aside from that, this term refers to the position of the hull in relation to the waterline.
+The term trim refers to the adjustments made to the sail to maximize its efficiency.
+Aside from that, this term refers to the position of the hull to the waterline.

 71. True wind direction

-The true wind direction is the direction from which the wind is actually blowing.
+The true wind direction is the direction from which the wind is blowing.

 72. Waterline